EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 2. Delete older versions of Keridian Dynamics - Vessel Assembly.
 3. Copy the 'GameData' folder inside the zip file to your Kerbal Space Program directory.

-Dependency:
+Dependency (100% required):
 -ModuleManager

+Dependency (99.9...% required):
 -ExtraplanetaryLaunchpads
+-Kerbal Inventory System
+Note: KSP will load all parts but without ExtraplanetaryLaunchpads the Laucnhpads will have no function and without KIS the SledgeHammer and Launchsite will have no function.

+Highly recommended:
+-OSE Workshop
 -InterstellarFuelSwitch
-Note: KSP will load all parts but without ModuleManager and ExtraplanetaryLaunchpads the Laucnhpads will have no function.
-The resource-config from Customisation is required for this scenario.
+-Firespitter
+Note: The config autodetects if Firespitter or InterstellarFuelSwitch is installed and uses the corresponding modules.
+If both are installed, the Firespitter modules are used.

+Supported Mods:
+-CommunityTechTree (config included).
+-AVC

 Customisation:
--This folder contains resource-definitions that are required if you don't have ExtraplanetaryLaunchpads installed.
--The ModuleManager-patches change the input-resource of the Furnace from Ore to MetalOre or MetallicOre (Extract-ratio = 0.7017 = [3*m(Fe)+4*m(O)]/[3*m(Fe)] for Fe3O4; 1kg M.Ore --> 0.7kg Metal).
+-This folder contains ModuleManager-patches to change the input-resource of the Furnace from Ore to MetalOre or MetallicOre (Extract-ratio = 0.7017 = [3*m(Fe)+4*m(O)]/[3*m(Fe)] for Fe3O4; 1kg M.Ore --> 0.7kg Metal).
--To install one of the customisations above copy the .cfg-file somewhere in the GameData-folder.
+-To install one of the customisations above copy the *Furnace.cfg (and *ResourceDefinition.cfg) somewhere in the GameData-folder.
 -To reduce RAM-usage copy the .dds files from ".zip/Customisation/512x512textures" into the corresponding folder inside "GameData/KeridianDynamics/Parts/".

 ExperimentalSection:
 WARNING: Very WIP!
 May not function as advertised.
 Designed for testing.
-Dependency: Kerbal Inventory System
 Installation: Copy the 'GameData' folder from ".zip/WIP_ExperimentalSection" to your Kerbal Space Program directory and overwrite if asked.
 The textures are complete overkill atm.
 Included lower-res textures (untested).

-Supported Mods:
--CommunityTechTree (config included).
--AVC

 Warranty:
 The Mod is in development, so no warranty if it breaks craft- or save-files.
 Make backups in time!